 Learn more about breast augmentation with fat transfer.

 If you are experiencing breast ptosis (sagging) and are considering enhancing the size of your breasts as well as giving the breasts a firmer, “perkier” appearance, a combination breast lift with augmentation procedure may be your best solution.
 In addition to the placement of breast implants, this procedure – medically referred to as augmentation mastopexy – eliminates excess, inelastic skin and lifts the breasts to a higher, more youthful position on the chest.

 Will I Be Able to Breastfeed after Breast Augmentation?

 With the appropriate surgical technique, women should be able to breastfeed after undergoing breast augmentation.
-Some people may be surprised to learn there is a significant percentage of women who are naturally unable to breastfeed.
+Some people may be surprised to learn that there is a significant percentage of women who are naturally unable to breastfeed.
 For most breast augmentations, if you are able to breastfeed before the surgery, it is likely you will retain the ability post-operatively.
-Please discuss any questions with our plastic surgeon during the initial consultation and he will develop a treatment plan utilizing techniques to help maintain the ability to breastfeed in the future.
+Please discuss any questions with either of our plastic surgeons during the initial consultation and they will develop a treatment plan utilizing techniques to help maintain the ability to breastfeed in the future.

 Will I Have Breast Augmentation Scars?

 The length and prominence of scars that result from breast augmentation ultimately depends on the specific technique performed (inframammary, periareolar, or transaxillary).
 For most patients, the preferred inframammary technique involves an incision created on the underside of the breast at the crease where the breast skin meets the body.
 Fortunately, this incision is made in an area that is quite hidden.
 Also, our plastic surgeons are extensively experienced with breast augmentation surgery and can perform the procedure in such a way that signs of residual scars should be minimal.
 Additionally, scars from breast augmentation surgery often fade over time.